by Dave Rose, owner, Deep South Entertainment

-On Feb.
-28, 1769, a fellow by the name of Isaac Hunter was granted authority to open a tavern at his dwelling known as Wake Crossroads, located on the popular stage road between Fayetteville, N.C. and Petersburg, Va. (today known as Old Wake Forest Road).
+On February 28, 1769, a fellow by the name of Isaac Hunter was granted authority to open a tavern at his dwelling known as Wake Crossroads, located on the popular stage road between Fayetteville and Petersburg, Virginia. (today known as Old Wake Forest Road).

 At his tavern, Isaac Hunter served the Cherry Bounce.
 Records of this concoction, said to have been one of George Washington’s favorites, date back as early as the mid 1600s.
 So while Isaac Hunter didn’t invent the Cherry Bounce, he was just smart enough to serve it, making his tavern one of the most popular stops between the north and the south.

 At around the same time, landowner Col. Joel Lane opened Joel Lane’s Public House in an area known as Bloomsbury.
 This also quickly became a popular spot—and it too served the Cherry Bounce.